 Experience magnificent Northwest Coast masks as they come to life in the glimmering firelight of Kwakwaka’wakw (Kwakiutl) ceremonial house.
 The Lelooska Family shares songs, dances, stories and masks which display the rights, crests and privileges bestowed on them by the late Chief James Aul Sewide.

 Chief Tsungani carries on the traditions of his brother, the late Chief Lelooska, performing with other family members in Ariel, Washington, 40 miles northeast of Portland, Oregon.
 Living History Programs have been presented for more than four decades.
 Given for educational purposes, programs, classes, and workshops are sponsored by the Lelooska Foundation, a nonprofit 501(c)3 organization.

-Approximately two hours in length.
-Admission is $14 for adults, $8 children 12 and under.
+Presented in the Fall and Spring, approximately two hours in length.
 Evening Programs begin at 7:00pm.
 Advance reservations are necessary!